DOBUTamine Hydrochloride Injection

 Forced diuresis, peritoneal dialysis, hemodialysis, or charcoal hemoperfusion have not been established as beneficial for an overdose of DOBUTamine hydrochloride.

 |10.
 DRUG INTERACTIONS|

-The onset of action of DOBUTamine is within 1 to 2 minutes; however, as much as 10 minutes may be required to obtain the peak effectof a particular infusion rate.
+The onset of action of dobutamine is within one to two minutes; however, as much as ten minutes may be required to obtain the peak effect of a particular infusion rate.

-The plasma half-life of DOBUTamine in humans is 2 minutes.
+The plasma half-life of dobutamine in humans is two minutes.
 The principal routes of metabolism are methylation of the catechol and conjugation.
-In human urine, the major excretion products are the conjugates of DOBUTamine and 3-O-methyl DOBUTamine.
-The 3-Omethyl derivative of DOBUTamine is inactive.
+In human urine, the major excretion products are the conjugates of dobutamine and 3-O-methyl dobutamine.
+The 3-O-methyl derivative of dobutamine is inactive.

 |12.
 HOW SUPPLIED/STORAGE AND HANDLING|

 b) Generic drugs: DOBUTamine HYDROCHLORIDE, by various manufacturers.